tryton/trytond/doc/ref/models/models.rst

 It adds requirements to display a view of the model in the client.

+Class attributes:

+.. attribute:: ModelView._buttons

+    It contains a dictionary with button name as key and the states dictionary for the button.
+This states dictionary will be used to generate the views containing the button.

+Static methods:

+.. staticmethod:: ModelView.button

+    Decorate button method to check group access.

 Instance methods:

 .. method:: ModelView.fields_view_get([view_id[, view_type[, toolbar[, hexmd5]]]])